appsignal/appsignal-docs/source/support/known-issues/bugsnag-compatibility.html.md

 ## Workaround

-Downgrade the Bugsnag library to `6.11.1`, which doesn't use `Module.prepend` yet, or remove it altogether.
+- Downgrade the Bugsnag library to `6.11.1`.
+- Downgrade other gems that introduce the same problem in newer versions.
+- Remove either of the gems until the issue has been resolved.